-":load prog", but compile also the generated Haskell modules.
+- :compile prog Compile and load the program stored in prog.curry, as with the command ":load prog", but compile also the generated Haskell modules.
 Usually, this is automatically done when an expression is evaluated.
-Hence, it is not necessary to use this command.

-:add $m_1

-ldots m_n$ Add modules $m_1,

-ldots, m_n$ to the set of currently loaded modules so that their exported entities are available in the top-level environment.

-expr Evaluate the expression expr to normal form and show the computed results.
+Hence, it is not necessary to use this command. - :add $m_1 \dots m_n$ Add modules m_1, \dots, m_n to the set of currently loaded modules so that their exported entities are available in the top-level environment. - expr Evaluate the expression expr to normal form and show the computed results.
 In the default mode, all results of non-deterministic computations are printed.
 One can also print first one result and the next result only if the user requests it.
 This behavior can be set by the option interactive (see below).

 Free variables in initial expressions must be declared as in Curry programs.
-In order to see the results of their bindings, they must be introduced by a "where...free" declaration.
-For instance, one can write in order to obtain the following bindings and results:
+In order to see the results of their bindings,1 they must be introduced by a "where...free" declaration.
+For instance, one can write not b where b free in order to obtain the following bindings and results: